-(f) Stock-based payments
+(g) Stock-based payments

 The Company has a stock option plan that is described in Note 10(c).
 Stock-based compensation to employees or those that provide similar services as employees are measured at the fair value of the instruments issued and amortized over the vesting periods.
 Stock-based compensation to non-employees are measured at the fair value of goods or services received or the fair value of the equity instruments issued, if it is determined the fair value of the goods or services cannot be reliably measured, and are recorded at the date the goods or services are received.
 The costs of equity-settled transactions are recognized over the period in which the performance and/or service conditions are fulfilled, ending on the date on which the relevant employees become fully entitled to the award ("the vesting date").
 The cumulative expense is recognized for equity-settled transactions at each reporting date until the vesting date and reflects the Company's best estimate of the number of equity instruments that will ultimately vest.
 Stock options with graded vesting schedules are accounted for as separate grants with different vesting periods and fair values.
+The value attributed to options that expire unexercised are reclassified in Equity.